conan7882/tf-gans/README.md

 - This repository contains TensorFlow implementations of GANs inspired by several other repositories of GANs or generative models ([generative-models](https://github.com/wiseodd/generative-models), [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections)).
 - This repository is used for me to learn and experiment on various GANs.
 - All the GANs are tested on [MNIST](http://yann.lecun.com/exdb/mnist/) and [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and the architecture of each GAN is the same as or slightly modified from the original paper to make them compatible for images with size 28 x 28 and 64 x 64.
-- Parts of results of the GANs implemented in this repository are shown in this page.
-Implementation details and full results of each GAN can be found in **separate pages** for each model.
+- Results of the GAN models implemented in this repository are briefly shown in this page.
+Implementation details and full results of each GAN can be found in [indvidual pages](docs/) for each model.

 ## Related implementations:
 Here are my other implementations related to GAN: